 LAIF is stated at fair value.
 The LAIF is a special fund of the California State Treasury through which local governments may pool investments.
-The total fair value amount invested by all public agencies in LAIF is \$73,731,837,865 managed by the State Treasurer.
-Of that amount, 94.7% is invested in non-derivative financial products, and 5.32% in structured notes and medium-term asset backed securities.
+The total fair value amount invested by all public agencies in LAIF is \$74,234,890,164 managed by the State Treasurer.
+Of that amount, 92.82% is invested in non-derivative financial products, and 7.18% in structured notes and medium-term asset backed securities.
 The Local Agency Investment Advisory Board ("Board") has oversight responsibility for LAIF.
 The Board consists of five members as designated by State Statue.
 The fair value of the District's investment in this pool is reported in the accompanying financial statements at amounts based upon the District's pro-rata share of the fair value provided by LAIF for the entire LAIF portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by LAIF, which are recorded on an amortized cost basis.
-The weighted average maturity of investments held by LAIF was 171 days at December 31, 2016.
+The weighted average maturity of investments held by LAIF was 186 and 171 days at December 31, 2017 and 2016, respectively.